|

 family member, and facing the eventual loss of a treasured friend, a major

 emotional trauma.
-Accept that you may feel this way, and that it is fine
+Accept that you may sometimes feel this way, and that it is fine

-to do so; and just get through the bad days the best you can.
+to do so; and just get through the bad days as best you can.

 Be kind to yourself